-- 1 Move the top lever to the right and open the breech. - 2 Check the chambers and bores to be certain they are clear of obstructions. - 3 Insert a shell in each chamber, or in the chamber you intend to fire, and close the breech.
+- 1 Move the top lever to the right (or left on some left-hand versions) and open the breech. - 2 Check the chambers and bores to be certain they are clear of obstructions. - 3 Insert a shell in each chamber, or in the chamber you intend to fire, and close the breech.